Which one of the following is an indigenous breed of dairy cows?

 (b) Unicellular

-(c) Yeast has a heterotrophic mode of nutrition.
+(c) Yeast has a saprophytic mode of nutrition.

-(d) Yeast can grow successfully in moist and warm conditions in presence of sugar.
+(d) Yeast can grow successfully in moist and warm conditions in the presence of sugar, such as in sugary solutions, grapes, nectar of flowers and sugarcane juice.

 (e) Yeast is a source of vitamin B and vitamin E.